mynew4/cmangos-docs-wiki/CharacterDB_structure/auctionhouse.md

 #### itemowner

 The GUID of the owner of the item up for auction.
-See [character.guid](character#guid)
+See [characters.guid](characters#guid)

 #### buyoutprice